 TV advertising continues to be a dominant channel for sportsbooks, but digital ad spending is rapidly catching up.
 Operators such as FanDuel, DraftKings, Wynn, MGM, and Caesars have made significant investments in streaming, display, and social media advertising.
 These platforms allow sportsbooks to engage with their target audience in a more targeted and interactive manner.

-How much Sportsbooks Spend on Marketing (2024 Updated Stats!) -
+How Much Sportsbooks Spend on Marketing (2024 Updated Stats!) - Sportsbooks Spend on Marketing

 Radio advertising has also seen an increase in spending by sportsbook companies, with some operators ranking among the top advertisers in the medium.